Build a better mousetrap, and the world will beat a path to your door explained

 Meaning

-The phrase has become an axiom for the power of successful innovation.
+The phrase has become an axiom for the power of successful innovation.[4]
 Statistics suggest that it is frequently taken literally, with more than 4,400 patents issued by the United States Patent and Trademark Office for new mousetraps, with thousands more unsuccessful applicants, making them the "most frequently invented device in U.S. history".
-The popular modern snap-trap version of the mousetrap was invented in Lititz, Pennsylvania, by John Mast in 1899, many years after the Emerson quotation (or misquotation) had become popular.[4]
+The popular modern snap-trap version of the mousetrap was invented by William C. Hooker in 1894 and improved by John Mast in 1899, during the period that the "better-mousetrap" epigram was becoming popular.[5]

 References